SergioEstevao11/FEUP-COMP/README.md

 - _WhileIfConditionCheck_ - Checks if the conditions presented in If and While statements are of type boolean

 ### Method Verification
+The following files can be found in the folder methodverification(_src/pt/up/fe/comp/analysis/analyser/methodverification_)

+- _CallToUndeclared method_ - checks whether or not a method is declared, if it is imported from another class or if the Super class extends another class which contains the method

-**The following verifications are implemented:**
+- _ThisCallCheck_ - Checks if there is any instance  of this on the main method, because the main method is static **The following verifications are implemented:**

 - The "target" of the method exists and contains the method (e.g. a.foo, see if 'a' exists and if it has a 'foo' method);